| Question | Best for | Next action |

 Bass: Watch The June Split

-Ontario bass searches often cluster around June, but June still splits by FMZ.
+Ontario bass timing often points to June, but June still splits by FMZ.
 FMZ 18 opens bass on the third Saturday in June, which is June 20 in 2026.
 FMZ 15 opens bass on the fourth Saturday in June, which is June 27 in 2026.

 Great Lakes zones can add another layer.
 If your plan is around Lake Ontario, Georgian Bay, the St. Lawrence River, or another border water, treat that water as its own check rather than assuming the nearby inland zone date applies.